ooichman/iperfcon/README.md

 - create a service for the iperf-server with port 5001 and a service for the iperf-client with port 8080
 - create a route for the iperf-client

+The iperf-server container has 2 environment variables you can run in the deployment:

+- IPERF_PROTOCOL - choose between tcp and udp (default: tcp)
+- IPERF_PORT - choose the port on which the iperf server will listen upon (default: 5001)

 ## How to Use it
 now run the curl command to the route to get the results: